Package Leaflet: Information for the User

 Consult your doctor or pharmacist before starting to take Gynovin.

-If any of the risk situations mentioned below are present, your doctor must assess the benefits of using Gynovin against the possible risks, and discuss them with you before you decide to start using it.
+If some of the risk situations mentioned below are present, your doctor must assess the benefits of using Gynovin against the possible risks and discuss them with you before you decide to start using it.

-If the condition develops or worsens while you are using Gynovin, you must also inform your doctor.
+If the condition develops or worsens while you are using Gynovin, you should also inform your doctor.

-Contact your doctor if you suspect you may be pregnant.
+Contact your doctor if you think you may be pregnant.

-Do not use Gynovin if you have hepatitis C and are taking medications that contain ombitasvir/paritaprevir/ritonavir, dasabuvir, glecaprevir/pibrentasvir, or sofosbuvir/velpatasvir/voxilaprevir (see also the section “Other medications and Gynovin”).
+Do not use Gynovin if you have hepatitis C and are taking medications that contain ombitasvir/paritaprevir/ritonavir, dasabuvir, glecaprevir/pibrentasvir, or sofosbuvir/velpatasvir/voxilaprevir (see also the section "Other medicines and Gynovin").

 BLOOD CLOTS